 See Digital Platforms.

 LEGO Ideas is a crowdfunding site that allows fans to create a potential set idea and share it with the world.
 If an idea gets 10,000 supporters in a given time frame, it's reviewed by the LEGO Group and has a chance to become an official set.
 LEGO Ideas started as Cuusoo in 2008, operated until 2014, and gave birth to sets like Back to the Future and Minecraft.
-In 2014, the beta phase ended, and the name was changed to LEGO Ideas.
+2014 the beta phase ended, and the name was changed to LEGO Ideas.
 Since its start, 24 sets have been released under Cuusoo and Ideas.
 The latest one can be seen below.

 Building techniques outside the suggested instructions provided by the LEGO Group, either because they stress the elements more than intended or produce an unstable model.
 A simple example would be placing a plate vertically between the studs of a brick.
 While it's over ten years old, it's an excellent source to see what is considered illegal and legal.